gyorilab/adeft/README.md

 on their text context.
 A growing number of pretrained disambiguation models are publically available to download through adeft.
 ## Installation

-Deft works with Python versions 3.5 and above.
+Adeft works with Python versions 3.5 and above.
 To install, point pip to the source repository at

     $ pip install git+https://github.com/indralab/adeft.git

-Deft's pretrained machine learning models can then be downloaded with the command
+Adeft's pretrained machine learning models can then be downloaded with the command

     $ python -m adeft.download